MeowcaTheoRange/Mid-Simulator/CHARTS.md

 - Some JS knowledge
 - Some knowledge of the KaboomJS engine
 - A static file server, for your images and music.
+That, or download the game locally and place the files into there.
 - 2 700 x 400 (or similarly scaled) sprites for your background and foreground.
   - 1.333x: 525 x 300
   - 2x: 350 x 200